 This card also has an annual fee of $95 which is not waived in the first year of card membership.
 However, the welcome offer bonus alone is worth at least $750, and often times much more.
-If you book two nights at one of these Hyatt properties, you could easily get $1,000 or more out of these points.
+If you book three nights at one of these Hyatt properties, you could easily get more than $1,000 out of these points.

 Click Here to learn more about the Chase Sapphire Preferred Card.

 One of the best things about the Hyatt Ziva and Zilara Cap Cana resort is its proximity to the Punta Cana airport (PUJ).
 It's just a short 15 to 20-minute drive away.

 And while Hyatt does not offer airport transportation to the resort, booking a private transfer (or even taking a taxi) is very easy and fairly cheap.
 We used Dominican Airport Transfers (DAT) and had a great experience.
 Due to COVID-19, we opted for the private transfer, paying $65 total for roundtrip transportation to and from the airport.
 When we arrived in Punta Cana, our driver was waiting for us and everything went smoothly.

 The resort itself is located inside the Cap Cana gated community right on Playa Juanillo which has arguably some of those most beautiful blue waters in Punta Cana.